Application Deadline: 30 September 2021 at 23:59

 How to apply?

-Those who meet the entry requirements are invited to apply using the IAEA MSCFP online application form.
-The online application closes on 11 October 2020 at 23:59, Vienna time.
+Those who meet the eligibility criteria are invited to apply using the IAEA MSCFP online application form.
+The online application period

-The documents required in addition to the completed online application form are:
+The documents required in addition to completed online application form are:

-- Official admission letter into the University Master’s programme indicating the nuclear related field of study or other proof of attendance;
+- Official admission letter from university into the Master’s programme indicating the nuclear related field of study and duration of the programme

-- Completed Reference Forms sent by email by two referees (download the form here).
+- Completed reference forms sent directly to [email protected] by TWO referees (download the form here).

 NOTE: All application documents must be submitted in English using the MSCFP online application form.
+If documents are submitted in original language please also include official translation in English.
 Incomplete applications will not be considered.

 For More Information: